The $260,000 Problem Salesforce Integration Solves

 Your phone rings at 9 PM.
 A homeowner needs emergency AC repair their system died in 95-degree heat.
 You're at dinner with your family.
 The call goes to voicemail.
 They call the next contractor.
 You just lost a $3,500 job.

 This happens more than you think.
-In our analysis of 13,175 customer service calls from 45 home services contractors over 7 months, 74.1% went completely unanswered.
+In our analysis of 130,175 customer service calls from 45 home services contractors over 7 months, 74.1% went completely unanswered.
 That's three out of every four potential customers calling someone else.

 For the average contractor receiving 42 calls per month, those missed calls add up fast.
 If 31 calls go unanswered (74.1%), and just 20% would have converted at an average $3,500 project value, that's $21,700 per month in lost revenue or $260,400 per year.

 Even when your team does answer, manual CRM entry creates another problem.
 Sales reps forget to log calls, it takes 15 minutes per call, and you end up with a 40% capture rate at best.
 Without complete lead data in Salesforce, you can't track pipeline, assign leads, or follow up systematically.
+This is exactly why CRM phone integration is essential for any sales-driven business.

 We found that 25.4% of calls (632 out of 2,487 analyzed) included explicit callback requests.
 Without a systematic tracking system, most of these callback requests fall through the cracks leaving frustrated customers and lost revenue.